The-Lab-LaBella/LaBellaLabHandbook/README.md

 	**If you are sick, stay home!** We share lab spaces with each other and with other groups.
 If you are not feeling well you should stay home and let me know you will not be in lab.

-	**Vacations and Travel** As an enrolled student the handbooke states that "Students are expected to limit personal travel to academic breaks and to be in attendance from the first day of each semester".
-Please discuss with me any personal travel or time off that occurs outside of University holidays at least two weeks in advance.
+	**Vacations and Travel** As an enrolled student the handbook states that "Students are expected to limit personal travel to academic breaks and to be in attendance from the first day of each semester".
+Please discuss any personal travel or time off that occurs outside of University holidays with me at least two weeks in advance.

 	**Clean up after yourself.** You are expected to keep a neat and clean workspace.
 You are also expected to dispose of food and beverages in a timely manner.

-	**Use the calendar.** Before asking when or where an event is, please check the lab calendar (link here)
+	**Use the calendar.** Before asking when or where an event is, please check the lab calendar (https://calendar.google.com/calendar/u/0?cid=Y19qMWs1MGZsdTFtdW5zdGJhbXFyZGE2dnAyOEBncm91cC5jYWxlbmRhci5nb29nbGUuY29t)

 	**No strong perfume, colognes, moisturizer etc.** Be respectful that your coworkers may have different tastes or sensitivity when it comes to smells.

 	**What you wear is up to you.** You are free to express yourself and wear what you wish in lab.
 There are contexts where I would advise a more professional wardrobe and I am open to discussing this with you.

 ### 2.3.
-PI
+PI - What you can expect from me

 	Provide a clear vision of the overall goals of the lab.